-- 1. The University reserves the right to enter rooms for purposes of (a) improvements, (b) maintenance, (c) recovery of University/State owned property which is not authorized for use in the assigned space, (d) fire and safety inspection, (e) suite and room inspection and (f) actions necessary to insure the safety, health and general welfare of the resident or others and/or the protection of University or student property. - 2.
-A resident's request for maintenance or repair constitutes his/her consent for room/suite entry. - 3.
+1. The University reserves the right to enter rooms for purposes of (a) improvements, (b) maintenance, (c) recovery of University/State owned property which is not authorized for use in the assigned space, (d) fire and safety inspection, (e) suite and room inspection and (f) actions necessary to insure the safety, health and general welfare of the resident or others and/or the protection of University or student property.

+- 2. A resident's request for maintenance or repair constitutes his/her consent for room/suite entry. - 3.
 While entry without notice may be necessary, attempts will be made to provide prior notification whenever reasonable. - 4.
 The University reserves the right to remove and dispose of any personal property remaining in a room/suite following (a) termination or expiration of this Contract, and/or (b) the resident's separation by/from the University, and/or (c) the date the resident officially checks out of the room.
 A charge for costs incurred by such removal may be assessed to the resident. - 5.
 The University respects the resident's right to privacy within his/her room.
 When entry or inspection is required reasonable consideration will be given to the resident's academic and personal pursuits.
-Only recognized state or University law-enforcement officers who have obtained appropriate legal authorization may conduct searches for contraband.